 Net revenue consists of revenue recognized upon shipment or installation of products using proven technology and upon acceptance of products using new technology.
 In addition, spare parts sales are recognized upon shipment.
 Service revenue is recognized upon completion of the service activity or ratably over the term of the service contract.
-The majority of our revenue is generated from large furnace systems sales which, depending on the timing of shipment and installation, can have a significant impact on our revenue and earnings in any given period.
+The majority of our revenue is generated from large furnace system sales.
+Timing of shipment, installation and customer acceptance can have a significant impact on our revenue and earnings in any given period.
 See Critical Accounting Policies - Revenue Recognition.